spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/01-Week/README.md

 Be ready to have your troubleshooting hat on for helping students debug GitHub Pages deploys, as the surface area for problems is somewhat large.

-Next week, we begin JavaScript, make sure to review the slide decks in advance.
+Next unit, we begin JavaScript, make sure to review the slide decks in advance.

 ## Helpful Links